Pruuva

 They read more carefully.
 They think more deeply about why an argument holds, not just whether it sounds good on paper.
 They engage with the material on a level that goes beyond producing a polished submission, because they know they cannot just hand in something they do not understand.

 This is the part that excites me most about this approach.
 Detection-based integrity systems create an adversarial dynamic where students try to avoid getting caught and institutions try to catch them.
-Verification creates a different dynamic entirely.
+Evidence-based assessment creates a different dynamic.
 It tells students: we care about what you actually learned, and we are going to give you a chance to show it.

 That is not just a better integrity system.
 It is a better learning system.